 Sonos headphones price

 The price of the first Sonos headphones is still to be determined, but based on the company's existing products, we don't think they'll come cheap.
+It's existing speakers are top quality, but they also come with a high price attached.

-Bloomberg's sources says that the first Sonos wireless headphones will likely cost about $300 / £220 / AU$400, putting them in direct competition with the likes of the Sony WH-1000XM4 and the Bose Noise Cancelling Headphones 700.
+Bloomberg's sources says that the first Sonos wireless headphones will likely cost about $300 / £220 / AU$400, putting them in direct competition with the likes of the Sony WH-1000XM5 and the Bose Noise Cancelling Headphones 700.

 If Sonos undercuts these models and delivers on rumored features like Wi-Fi connectivity, the wireless headphones market will be in for a huge shake up – though we aren't expecting a super budget-friendly price.